Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 Denials of Claims

-If your Application is denied by the Subject Jurisdiction on substantive grounds, you have the right to file an appeal in Superior Court.
+If your Application is rejected by the Subject Jurisdiction on substantive grounds, you have the right to file an appeal in Superior Court.
 The law does not permit the submission of another Application for the Affected Real Property for the same tax year.
-If you have received a denial notice and have any questions, you may contact the Subject Jurisdiction as provided in the denial notice.
+If you have received a rejection notice and have any questions, you may contact the Subject Jurisdiction as provided in the rejection notice.

-If your Application is incomplete or contains an error that is non-substantive, it will be rejected and will not be treated as a valid Application.
-In this case, you will be notified with instructions authorizing you to submit a new Application on or before December 31 of the same year.
-This treatment is consistent with the Department’s procedural role in this program, as only the Subject Jurisdiction has authority to accept or reject an Application under A.R.S. § 42-17451.
+If your Application is incomplete or contains an error that is non-substantive, it will be returned as incomplete and will not be treated as a valid Application.
+In this case, you will be notified with instructions on how to submit a new Application on or before December 31 of the same year.

 Miscellaneous